NVIDIA/gontainer/README.md

 func (c *Container) Resolve(varPtr any) error

 // Invoke calls the provided function with auto-injected dependencies.
+// Returns all values returned by the function as []any, and an error if
-// If the container is not yet started, only requested services and their
+// dependency resolution fails.
+If the container is not yet started, only
-// transitive dependencies will be instantiated. func (c *Container) Invoke(fn any) (*InvokeResult, error)
+// requested services and their transitive dependencies will be instantiated. func (c *Container) Invoke(fn any) ([]any, error)
 ```

 ### Container Errors